Last Updated on

 Types of Succulent Pictures.
 We have a ton of succulent images for those who want to know the names of the most common succulent plants.
 Succulents are a big family and what we have here are what most people purchase at local nurseries and greenhouse retail stores.

 These plants retain water making them water tolerant.
 For the most part, they like dry soil and do not like fertilizers or constant care.
+Make sure to use cactus soil when repotting your succulents and they should always drain well.

 Are Cactus and Ice Plants Succulents?